-We read in I Ching, "families who perform good deeds will accumulate prosperity that can outlast many generations."
+We read in the I Ching: "Families who perform good deeds will accumulate prosperity that can outlast many generations."
 An example is the Yan family.
 Before they married their daughter to the man who was to be Confucius's father, they inquired about the family.
 After finding that they practiced goodness and accumulated virtues, the Yan family felt confident that they were marrying their daughter into a family that would prosper and have outstanding descendants.

-In another example, Confucius had praised Shun for his filial piety by saying: "Due to his great filial piety and sincerity, Shun could deeply move even his ancestors to accept his offering.
+In another example, Confucius had praised Shun for his filial piety by saying: "Due to his great filial piety and sincerity, Shun deeply moved even his ancestors to accept his offering.
 His accumulation of merits and good fortune would last for many generations."
 This principle is confirmed by many examples.

 The following are some additional examples of how merits can be attained through performing good deeds.
-In Fujian province, a man named Rong Yang held a position in the Imperial Court as the Emperor's teacher.
-Rong Yang's ancestors were boat people who made a living by helping people cross the river.
+In Fujian province, a man named Yang Rong held a position in the imperial court as the emperor's teacher.
+Yang Rong's ancestors were boat people who made a living by helping people cross the river.

 One year, a storm lasted so long that violent flooding swept away people, animals, houses, and belongings.
 The other boaters took advantage of the situation to collect the floating belongings.
-Only Rong Yang's grandfather and great grandfather rescued the drowning people and ignored the belongings.
+Only Yang Rong's grandfather and great grandfather rescued the drowning people and ignored the belongings.
 The boaters laughed and thought the two to be very foolish.
-Later, when Rong Yang's father was born, the family gradually became wealthy.
+Later, when Yang Rong's father was born, the Yang family gradually became wealthy.

-One day a heavenly being who had manifested as a Taoist monk told the family that due to their ancestors' accumulation of hidden merits, their descendants would enjoy wealth and prominence.
+One day a heavenly being who had manifested as a Taoist monk told the Yang family that due to their ancestors' accumulation of hidden merits, their descendants would enjoy wealth and prominence.
 He then suggested a special place where they could build the ancestral tomb.
 They followed his suggestion.
 Today it is called the White Hare Grave.
-Shortly after, Rong Yang was born.
-He passed the imperial examination when he was only twenty years old and later received the imperial appointment of Master.
-The Emperor even bestowed the same imperial honors on his grandfather and great grandfather.
+Shortly after, Yang Rong was born.
+He passed the imperial examination when he was only twenty years old and later received the imperial appointment of master.
+The emperor even bestowed the same imperial honors on his grandfather and great grandfather.
 Today, his virtuous and prosperous descendants are still prominent.

-Zicheng Yang, from the Zhejiang province, is another example.
+Yang Zicheng, from the county of Yin in Zhejiang province, is another example.
 He worked in the county courthouse and was kind, fair, and honest.
 Once, the county magistrate punished a criminal by beating him until he was bleeding profusely.
 Zicheng knelt and pleaded with him to stop.
-The infuriated magistrate retorted, "it's all right for you to plead, but how can I not be angry when he has broken the law!"
+The infuriated magistrate retorted: "It's all right for you to plead, but how can I not be angry when he has broken the law!"
 Zicheng replied that when government leaders do not follow the proper path, ordinary people would lose their way.
-Realizing this, we should feel sorrow and not pleasure (at solving the case).
+Realizing this, we should feel sorrow and not pleasure [at solving the case].
 And we should certainly not become angry.
 A case like this called for more understanding.
 Moved by Zicheng's plea, the magistrate ceased the beating.